 Difficulty: 4/10

-Learning how to take off and put on a tire is essential during van life.
+Learning to take off and put on a tire is essential during van life.
 You never know when you’ll get a flat tire and be forced to pull over to the side of the road.
 And if you don’t know how to change your own tire, you’ll be forced to rely on a kind stranger or an expensive tow truck & mechanic for help.

 To change a tire, you’ll need the following two items: